-Equity Securities Risk - Investments in publicly issued equity securities and securities that provide exposure to equity securities, including common stocks, in general are subject to market risks that may cause their prices to fluctuate over time.
-Fluctuations in the value of equity securities in which the Fund invests will cause the net asset value ("NAV") of the Fund to fluctuate.
+Equity Securities Risk - Investments in and/or exposure to publicly issued equity securities, including common stocks, in general are subject to market risks that may cause their prices to fluctuate over time.
+Fluctuations in the value of equity securities in which the Fund invests will cause the net asset value of the Fund to fluctuate.

-Financial Services Companies Risk - The Fund may invest in, and/or have exposure to, financial services companies.
-As a result, the Fund is subject to risks of legislative or regulatory changes, adverse market conditions and/or increased competition affecting the financial services companies.
-Profitability is largely dependent on the availability and cost of capital, and can fluctuate significantly when interest rates change.
+Financials Sector Risk - The Fund may invest in , and/or have exposure to, financial services companies.
+Performance of companies in the financials sector may be materially impacted by many factors, including but not limited to, government regulations, economic conditions, credit rating downgrades, changes in interest rates and decreased liquidity in credit markets.
+Profitability of these companies is largely dependent on the availability and cost of capital, and can fluctuate significantly when interest rates change.
 Credit losses resulting from financial difficulties of borrowers also can negatively impact the sector.
+This sector has experienced significant losses in the recent past, and the impact of more stringent capital requirements and recent or future regulation on any individual company of the sector as a whole cannot be predicted.

-Foreign Securities Risk - Indirectly investing in foreign instruments may involve greater risks than investing in domestic instruments.
-As a result, the Fund's returns and NAVs may be affected to a large degree by fluctuations in currency exchange rates, interest rates, political, diplomatic or economic conditions and regulatory requirements in other countries.
+Foreign Securities Risk - Investing in, and/or having exposure to, foreign instruments may involve greater risks than investing in domestic instruments.
+As a result, the Fund's returns and net asset value may be affected to a large degree by fluctuations in currency exchange rates, political, diplomatic or economic conditions and regulatory requirements in other countries.
 The laws and accounting, auditing, and financial reporting standards in foreign countries typically are not as strict as they are in the U.S., and there may be less public information available about foreign companies.